Mitchell County, Georgia: Education

 The Mitchell County School District operates public schools in the majority of the county, although Pelham City School District includes the city limits of Pelham.

 Andersonville Theological Seminary has its headquarters based in Camilla.
 The seminary's headquarters consists of two administrative buildings.
 Most of the seminary's students take online classes to complete their degree programs, but in January 2020 the school started to provide on-site courses at their location in Camilla.

+Politics

+As of the 2020s, Mitchell County is a Republican stronghold, voting 58% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Mitchell County is part of Georgia's 2nd congressional district, currently represented by Sanford Bishop.
+For elections to the Georgia State Senate, Mitchell County is part of District 12.
+For elections to the Georgia House of Representatives, Mitchell County is part of District 171.